Mid Devon District Council to consult on Local Enforcement Plan

 Posted on: 7 March 2017

-Mid Devon District Council are consulting on the Local Enforcement Plan from 13 March until 2 May 2017.
+Mid Devon District Council is consulting on the Local Enforcement Plan from 13 March until 2 May 2017.
 The Local Enforcement Plan will set the framework for planning enforcement activity in Mid Devon.

 Mid Devon District Council has responsibility for the investigation of reported breaches of planning control.
 Unauthorised development can be detrimental to the local environment and be a source of social tension.
 Failure to enforce planning conditions or address unauthorised development can reduce the effectiveness of a Local Planning Authority and undermine public confidence in the planning system.
 The operation of the Planning System and its enforcement will by its nature often involve making difficult decisions that will not be universally supported within the community.

 Policy DM31 of the Mid Devon Local Plan (MDLP) which was adopted in October 2013, states;